 - If left for too long: hematoma

 Ear mites cause even more issues

-The most common cause for an ear hematoma is from ear mites that have been active too long.
-The shaking and scratching cause the hematoma and even though the ear mites are then taken care of and the hematoma goes down, the ear will most always be permanently bent and will not recover.
+The most common cause for a hematoma is from ear mites that have been active too long.
+The shaking and scratching cause the hematoma and even though the issue is then taken care of and the hematoma goes down, the ear will most always be permanently bent and will not recover.

 All in all, ear mites crawl in the ear and make your cat’s life a living hell.
 The lifespan of an ear mite is about two months.
-In that period of time the female, who is fertilized by adult males before she is even fully developed (in the nymph stage), lays eggs which hatch to larva in 4 days.
+In that period of time the female, who is fertilized by adult males before she is even fully developed (in the nymph stage), lays eggs that hatch to the larva in 4 days.
 The whole life stage of an ear mite growing to an adult capable of breeding or laying eggs is 3 weeks.
-By this, we can understand just how quickly a few mites are able to overpopulate our pets’ ears and how badly they can affect them.
+By this, we can understand just how quickly a few of the critters are able to overpopulate our pets and how badly they can affect them.